You probably already know that many older adults develop problems managing finances as they age.

 3. The ability to handle financial matters is often one of the first skills to decline in Alzheimer’s and other common causes of dementia.

-The article doesn’t otherwise provide much information or advice regarding financial problems and Alzheimer’s, but I can confirm that in my own experience, the ability to manage finances is almost always affected in people with early dementia, because this is a skill that requires a lot of mental coordination plus correct assessment of financial risks.
+I can confirm that in my own experience, the ability to manage finances is almost always affected in people with early dementia, because this is a skill that requires a lot of mental coordination plus correct assessment of financial risks.
 (And people with dementia usually get worse at assessing risks.)

 4. If you notice signs of financial impairment, you should start looking for other signs concerning for Alzheimer’s or another dementia.

-That said, it’s obviously quite common for seniors to develop Alzheimer’s or another dementia, especially if they are older or if it runs in the family.
+That said, it’s obviously quite common for aging adults to develop Alzheimer’s or another dementia, especially if they are older or if it runs in the family.
 And we know that Alzheimer’s is often diagnosed much later than it should be, in part because families aren’t sure what to do and primary care doctors usually aren’t good at picking up on signs of early dementia.

-This is another key point that is not mentioned in the NYT article but that you really should know.
 You can pursue this whether or not someone has a dementia diagnosis, or is getting evaluated for possible Alzheimer’s.

 The main way to optimize a person’s brain function is to identify and reduce medications that interfere with thinking skills.
 You should also help the older person get assessed for medical problems that interfere with thinking, such as depression, thyroid problems, vitamin B12 deficiency, and so forth.